 I somehow had the notion that we’d spend the first part of the three-day Mastermind event deconstructing and celebrating our victories.
 And we did–for the first 15 minutes.
 The warm-up activity consisted of writing Post-It notes about our successes and wins.
 These were stuck to windows, walls and doors.
 Then we moved on.
 Each of us had already debriefed our successes with our coaches, and I took the note: even the best possible past is the past.
 It informs and perhaps predicts the present and future, but I’m not here to rest on my laurels or accrue kudos.
 I’m here to hunker down and explore the second 90 days — my visions as well as the obstacles, blocks and barriers that will stop me if I’m not mindful.
 I’m here to breathe deeply and prepare myself to take actions that will not be easy but are necessary for my personal and professional growth.
 And best of all, I’m here to learn from and to serve my cohorts.

 The choreography of the event itself was a master class in attention to detail, role-modeling of outstanding teamwork and collaboration, facilitation planning, and the balance between innate wisdom and acquired knowledge.
 I’m here in Montreal until tomorrow, having scheduled a decompression day for work catch-up and processing (and to buy a new journal!
-I’ve already filled the one I brought!) before I move on to Atlanta for a 180-degree different three-day conference on public speaking.
+I’ve already filled the one I brought!) before I move on to Atlanta for a 180-degree different three-day conference that I’m curious about but not attached to.
 I’m hoping I don’t get whiplash.